-Hearing loss on one side occurs when you have difficulty hearing or deafness that affects only one of your ears.
-This may lead to problems understanding speech in crowded environments, locating the source of a sound, and tuning out background noise.
+Hearing loss on one side occurs when you have difficulty hearing or you have deafness that affects only one of your ears.
+People with this condition may have problems understanding speech in crowded environments, locating the source of a sound, and tuning out background noise.

 This condition is also known as unilateral hearing loss or unilateral deafness.
 It may be described as deafness in one ear or on one side, hearing loss in one ear, or inability to hear from one ear.
 You should still be able to hear clearly with your other ear.

-You should always contact your doctor if you experience hearing loss in one ear.
-Sudden hearing loss on one side is a medical emergency and needs immediate medical attention.
+You should always contact your doctor if you experience any type of hearing loss.
+Sudden hearing loss on one side or both is a medical emergency and needs immediate medical attention.
 Your doctor will be able to provide treatment options and may refer you to a specialist.

 - injury to the ear

 - exposure to loud noises or certain drugs

 Hearing changes can be a natural outcome of aging.
 Some causes are reversible, like wax buildup in the ear canal or ear infections with fluid buildup.
 Some are irreversible, like those due to problems with the function of the ear itself.

 In addition to head or ear injuries or the presence of a foreign body in the ear, the following medical conditions can result in hearing loss on one side: